Bill Title: An Act To Prohibit Discrimination Or Preferential Treatment By The State Of Arkansas And Other Public Entities; And For Other Purposes.

 Why Does This Matter for Tourism?

-Arkansas is a tourist destination, and visitors love our local charm.
-But if Section 2 passes:
+Arkansas is a beloved tourist destination, known for its local charm.
+However, if SB3 Section 2 passes:

-- Tourists will have more say about liquor permits than you do.
+Tourists will have more influence over liquor permits than you.

-- Local businesses that make our towns unique could be pushed out by big chains.
+Local businesses that contribute to the uniqueness of our towns could be overshadowed by large chains.

-- Your community’s character could be lost, making Arkansas less attractive to visitors in the long run.
+Your community’s character could diminish, rendering Arkansas less appealing to visitors in the long run.

 What Can You Do?

-- Speak up for your community’s rights.
-Don’t let outsiders decide what’s best for your neighborhood.
+Advocate for your community’s rights.
+Don’t allow outsiders to dictate what’s best for your neighborhood.

-- Spread the word to friends and neighbors about how Section 2 takes away your voice.
+Inform friends and neighbors about how SB3 Section 2 strips away your voice.